-- It detects advanced attacks early and prevents breaches, reducing incident response costs and efforts
+- Early detection of advanced attacks, prevention of data breaches, and reducing incident response costs and investigations.

-- It reduces threat-hunting burden – sandboxing prevents your operating systems from being exposed to potential threats.
+- Prevention of server and endpoint operating systems from being exposed to email-based threats.

-- It ensures continuous protection and maximum performance against rapidly evolving advanced threats.
+- Continuous protection using artificial intelligence and machine learning against evolving advanced persistent threats.

 SpamTitan Email Sandboxing

 If a malicious email is detected, it will be quarantined, and the threat information will be sent to the Bitdefender Global Protective Network cloud threat intelligence service.
 That means all other endpoints connected to the Bitdefender Global Protective Network will be protected.
-If the file or link is encountered again, it will not need to be passed through the email sandboxing feature again as the message will be automatically blocked.
-The threat intelligence network consists of more than 650 million endpoints worldwide, which is part of the reason why SpamTitan email sandboxing achieves the highest detection rates.
+If the file or link is reencountered, it will not need to be passed through the email sandboxing feature again, as the message will be automatically blocked.
+The threat intelligence network consists of more than 650 million endpoints worldwide, which is why SpamTitan email sandboxing achieves the highest detection rates.

 Try SpamTitan Email Security with Sandboxing Free of Charge

-If you want to improve email security, you need an email security solution with email sandboxing.
-To find out for yourself how easy SpamTitan is to set up and use to better protect your email environment, we invite you to try the solution for 30-days on a no-obligation 100% free trial.
+You need an email security solution with email sandboxing to improve email security.
+To learn how easy SpamTitan is to set up and use to protect your email environment better, we invite you to try the solution for 30 days on a no-obligation, 100% free trial.

 What is the email sandboxing process?

-The email sandboxing process is, when an email arrives at an organization’s email server, it is first scanned by an email filter for known malicious content.
-If the email filter does not find any malicious content, the email is then sent to a sandbox for further analysis.
-The sandbox analyzes the email for malicious content using techniques such as file scanning, behavior analysis, and machine learning.
-If a threat is found, the email is quarantined and an email sent to system administrators.
+The email sandboxing process is when an email arrives at an organization’s email server, an email filter for known malicious content first scans it.
+If the email filter finds no malicious content, the email is then sent to a sandbox for further analysis.
+The sandbox analyzes the email for malicious content using file scanning, behavior analysis, and machine learning techniques.
+If a threat is found, the email is quarantined, and an email is sent to system administrators.

 What are the benefits of email sandboxing?

-The benefits of email sandboxing include protection from malicious content, improved accuracy of email filtering, a reduced number of false positives, and a reduced risk of data breaches.
-It is also important to be aware that SpamTitan supports “time-of-click” analysis so that, if a link in an email passes the sandboxing tests, but is later weaponized, the SpamTitan web filter will prevent the user accessing the malicious website.
+The benefits of email sandboxing include protection from malicious content, improved email filtering accuracy, a reduced number of false positives, and a reduced risk of data breaches.
+It is also essential to be aware that SpamTitan supports “time-of-click” analysis so that if a link in an email passes the sandboxing tests but is later weaponized, the SpamTitan web filter will prevent the user from accessing the malicious website.